 Paul Barlow, the chief executive of Wrexham-based online criminal record checks firm Disclosure Services, will be taking part in the 26-mile Mighty Hike around Ullswater, the second largest lake in the Lake District.

 He will be joined by his wife, Fiona, and their close friends Carl and Tracy Burkhill.

 They will be walking along the Ullswater Way, from Dalemain House to Lowther Castle and they’re hoping to complete the challenge in around nine hours.

-The quartet are aiming to raise £1,000 for Macmillan Cancer Support.
+The quartet is aiming to raise £1,000 for Macmillan Cancer Support.

 It’s a charity that’s close to Paul’s heart after the support they gave his mum, Joy, from Bromborough, on the Wirral, and the rest of the family during her final days.

 She died aged 66 in 2005 after suffering a second bout of cancer.